Appsterdam/open/events/WeeklyWednesdayLunchtimeLectures.md

 The attendees, on the other hand, get to learn something valuable every week so they can improve their skills, products and businesses.
 The WWLL is also a good place to network and to meet new people and a good entry point for people new to our organization.
 Many people get in contact with Appsterdam for the first time through the WWLL.

-## Preparation andsSetup of the room
+## Preparation and Setup of the room

 The organizer needs to be at the venue around 12:00 to meet the speaker, set up the venue and make sure that everything works properly for the presentation.